 1. Serology- detection of antibodies against the pathogen.

 2. Detection of an immune cellular response against the pathogen- Bartonella skin tests.
 No longer used

-The culture of the bacterium gives a definitive diagnosis, but it is a very time consuming and expensive process with incubation periods as long as 21 days.
-Bartonella bacteria are very slow growing, fastidious, and primary isolation is difficult, with detection of colonies only after 1 to 4 weeks of incubation on blood agar plates.
+The culture of the bacterium gives a definitive diagnosis, but it is a very time-consuming and expensive process with incubation periods as long as 21 days.
+Bartonella bacteria are very slow growing, fastidious, and primary isolation is difficult, with detection of colonies only after 1-4 weeks of incubation on blood agar plates.
 As Bartonella species are difficult to culture, culture is not routinely recommended.
 Serology is the best initial test and can be performed by indirect fluorescent assay or enzyme-linked immunosorbent assay.

-Histopathological examination of the tissue infected by Bartonella species usually demonstrates neutrophils, lymphocytes and debris scattered throughout the lesions.
-Warthin-Starry silver staining will show small dark staining bacteria and electron microscopic findings include pleomorphic bacilli with trilaminar wall.
-Histopathological examination for Bartonella bacilliformis is performed using Giemsa stain and it shows cytoplasmic inclusions known as Rocha-Lima inclusions.
+Histopathological examination of the tissue infected by Bartonella species usually shows neutrophils, lymphocytes and debris scattered throughout the lesions.
+Warthin-Starry silver staining will show small dark staining bacteria and electron microscopic findings include pleomorphic bacilli with a trilaminar wall.
+Histopathological examination for Bartonella bacilliformis is performed using Giemsa stain, and it shows cytoplasmic inclusions known as Rocha-Lima inclusions.

 However, studies have shown that use of a single antimicrobial regimen will reduce the duration of the symptoms significantly.
-The antimicrobial agents commonly used are azithromycin, ciprofloxacin, gentamycin, trimethoprim-sulfamethoxazole, and rifampin.
+The antimicrobial agents commonly used are azithromycin, ciprofloxacin, gentamicin, trimethoprim-sulfamethoxazole, and rifampin.